Hermansky-pudlak syndrome E70.36

 This section has been translated automatically.

-Autosomal recessive inherited defects of the Hermansky-Pudlak syndrome genes with consecutive defects of the HPS polypeptides or HPS proteins encoded there, which occur as membrane proteins in cytoplasmic organelles and lead to the defect of cytoplasmic organelles (melanosomes, dense granulae in platelets and lysosomes) by intercalation of ceroid.
+Autosomal recessive inherited defects of the Hermansky-Pudlak syndrome genes with consecutive defects of the HPS polypeptides or HPS proteins encoded there, which occur as membrane proteins in cytoplasmic organelles and lead to defects of cytoplasmic organelles (melanosomes, dense granulae in thrombocytes and lysosomes) due to the incorporation of ceroid.

-Mutations in HPS1 - HPS4 gene are most common and clinically similar.
-The proteins encoded by HPS-1 and HPS-4 are normally colocalized in a protein complex, biogenesis of lysosome-related organelle complex-3 (BLOC-3) and regulate lysosome biogenesis and function.
+Mutations in the HPS1 - HPS4 gene are the most common and clinically similar.
+The proteins encoded by HPS-1 and HPS-4 are normally colocalized in a protein complex "Biogenesis of lysosome-related organelle complex-3" (BLOC-3) and regulate biogenesis and function of lysosomes.

 Clinical features